$ cat about.md

 about

 Hi, I'm Arvind.
-I'm a Frontend Developer II at Daffodil Software, working out of Gurugram, India.
-I spend my days shaping React and TypeScript applications in healthcare and fintech, and my evenings learning the parts of full-stack I haven't shipped yet.
+I'm a frontend engineer at Daffodil Software (4.5 years in), based in Gurugram, India.
+I spend my days shaping React and TypeScript applications in healthcare and fintech, and my evenings on a backend-first track toward Forward Deployed Engineer Node.js and system design first, an LLM/RAG layer on top.

 What follows is the longer version: how I got here, what I've been up to, and what I'm doing now.